 Based upon the location of this well (fig. 2-17), adjacent to the historic Silver Bow Creek channel and down gradient from MR's concentrator, it is not surprising that the groundwater in the area is contaminated with mining-related type wastes.
 Contaminant concentrations are similar to those in well AMC-5 located to the north.
 Mean concentrations are above standards for pH and nitrate in well BFM05-2; and pH in well BMF05-4.
-However, all of the concentrations are only slightly above the standards.
+However, 2010 nitrate concentrations in well BMF05-2 were below the MCL.